22 Expert Tips and Swaps for Eating Less Dairy

 Nutritional yeast (also known as nooch) is a healthy yeast that is high in B-vitamins and can make things taste like cheese when it is added to recipes.
 "It's great for homemade gluten-free and dairy-free recipes like macaroni-and-cheese, polenta, bean dips, mashed potatoes, organic popcorn, cooked vegetables, kale chips, roasted nuts and salad dressings," Shacter says.
 Want to lighten up your chicken wings in a really delicious way?
 Shacter recommends reheating leftover chicken in a frying pan with Frank's RedHot sauce, 1-2 tablespoons of nutritional yeast, and then a little olive oil, avocado oil, or ghee.

 Make Your Own Salad Dressings

 Creamy salad dressings like ranch or bleu cheese are tough to resist but you can easily make your own dairy-free version if this is an area you want to cut back.
 "Blend nut cheese [like almond] or a raw nut paté from the health food store in the food processor, and add fresh garlic, lemon, spices, and water to thin the mixture out," recommends Shacter.
 "Avocado is also great to add to salad dressing recipes to make them taste creamier."
 Inspired?
-Check out our 12 Tips to Make Healthy Salad Dressings.
+Check out our healthy salad dressing tips.